anumonjacob/invoice/README.md

+Window Based application for Sales Invoice Data Entry and Invoice Print Module -2024

+1. Create database <TEST + YOUR NAME>
+2. Create following tables in the database
+1.)
+Customer
+Cust_Code	varchar (6)	Primary Key
+Cust Name	varchar (50)	Not Null
+Cust Add1	varchar (50)	Null
+Cust Add2	varchar (50)	Null
+Cust_Phone	varchar (30)	Null

+2.)
+Product
+Prod Code	varchar (6)	Primary Key
+Prod Desc	varchar (50)	Not Null
+Prod Price	Decimal (15,3)	Null, Default 0

+3.)
+Inv_Header
+Inv_No	int	Primary Key
+Inv Date	datetime	Not Null
+Inv Cust	varchar (6)	Not Null, FK (Customer->Cust_Code)

+4.)
+Inv_Detail
+Inv No	int	Primary Key
+Inv Lno	int	Primary Key
+Inv_Prod	varchar (6)	Not Null, FK (Product->Prod_Cd)
+Inv_Qty	decimal (10,3)	Not Null
+Inv_Price	decimal (15, 3)	Not Null

+3. Insert data from backend in Customer & Product tables.
+4. Create the project on desktop with name <TEST + YOUR NAME>
+5. Write a data entry program using VB .NET (Only Invoice Data Entry Screen)
+6. Create a SQL Query to display the Name and Total Sales invoice amount of the customer who has Maximum sales during last 6 months.

+Invoice Data Entry Screen Format

+Invoice No: 	Date:

+Customer Code:	?
+Name		 :
+Address	 :

+Lno	Prd.
+Cd	Description	Unit Price	Oty	Amount
+1
+2
+3
+4
+	         Amount Total:

+New	Modify	Delete	Save	Cancel	Print	Query

+Note: Data entry should have professional look

+Checklist:
+a.
+Invoice Number must be Auto-generated.
+b.
+Search option should be provided to fetch existing data (Based on Invoice No.)
+c.
+Invoice date should not be greater than system date.
+d.
+For customer code selection use either combo box or a text box (Entry of new customer from frontend should be restricted).
+If text box is provided the provide search option to select from existing customer.
+e.
+Customer Name and Address should not be editable and should be fetched from Customer table.
+f.
+For product code selection use combo box / text box (Entry of new product from frontend should be restricted).
+If text box is provided the provide search option to select from existing product.
+g.
+Product description and Unit price should be displayed from Product table.
+h.
+Lno, description and Amount columns should not be editable in grid.
+i.
+Product code, Unit Price and Qty columns should be editable in grid.
+j.
+Qty should not be negative or zero.
+k.
+Amount will be calculated automatically after entering Qty and Unit Price.
+Amount Total is to be updated at same time.
+l.
+Preferably Ms Flex grid view /Data Grid view should be used.
+m.
+Control Buttons should be provided as shown in "Invoice data entry screen format".

+	i.
+New: To add a new invoice
+	ii.
+Modify: To edit an existing invoice iii.
+Delete: To delete an existing invoice iv.
+Save: To update the data in tables.
+Save button should be visible only in New / Modify mode
+	v.
+Cancel: To cancel the changes made.
+Cancel button should be visible in New / Modify mode.
+New, Modify, Delete, Print buttons should NOT be visible in New / Modify mode. vi.
+Query: To display the Name and Total Sales invoice amount of the customer who has Maximum sales during last 6 months

+n.
+Use Message Box on "Query Button Click" to display Query Result.

+It should be professional look and the SQL should use stored procedure.
+VB.Net 2010 & MS SQL 2016 supported code.
+I need full code and also explain how to do that.
+Print function is not currently needed.

+////////////////////////////////////////////////////////////////////////////

 SQL scripts (create database TESTANUMONJACOB, tables, sample data).

 Stored procedures (insert/update/delete/get invoice, and the “max sales last 6 months” query).